2013 Stanford University-Peking University Internet Law and Public Policy Conference

 Dean at Peking University Law School

-ZHANG Shouwen serves as the Dean of Peking University Law School, overseeing academic programs and initiatives.
+ZHANG Shouwen was the Dean of Peking University Law School, leading the institution's legal education and research initiatives.

 ZHAO Yiqin